sasa1977/fun_chain/README.md

       dict:erase(a)
     )

 The first argument of a fun_chain is an expression.
 All other arguments are function calls.
-The result of a previous call is automatically included as the last argument in the next function call.
+The result of a previous call is automatically included as the last argument in the next call.
 This eliminates the need for temp variables or staircasing.

 The dict here serves only as an example.
-The fun_chain can be used for any set of function calls where the value of the last function is fed as the last argument to the next function call.
+The fun_chain can be used for any set of function calls where the return value of the last call is fed as the last argument to the next call.

 ## Usage